Aviation biofuel: Production

 Hydroprocessed Esters and Fatty Acids Synthetic Paraffinic Kerosine (HEFA-SPK) is a specific type of hydrotreated vegetable oil fuel.
 As of 2020 this was the only mature technology (but by 2024 FT-SPK was commercialized as well).
 HEFA-SPK was approved by Altair Engineering for use in 2011.
-HEFA-SPK is produced by the deoxygenation and hydroprocessing of the feedstock fatty acids of algae, jatropha, and camelina.
+HEFA-SPK is produced by the deoxygenation and hydroprocessing of the feedstock fatty acids of vegetable oils such as jatropha, and camelina, algae, or animal fats such as tallow.

 The Diamond Green Diesel facility in Port Arthur, Texas, operated by Valero Energy, began producing SAF in late 2024, using the HEFA-SPK process.